 Of course, once a thief has your credit card, the hardest part is done.
 Now all they need to do is use it (or sell it).
 Banks want you to think that your credit card transactions are very secure, but a quick trip to the store makes it clear that anyone with your card could use it wherever they want.
 I live in the US, where not all cards have EMV chips yet, and I haven’t had my signature checked against my card or driver’s license in a long time.

 Contactless payments with cards don’t require PINs or signatures, so they’re perfect for credit card thieves (even though the limits for contactless payments are rather small, they add up quickly).
 Online payments don’t require PINs or signatures ether, so going on an Amazon shopping spree with a stolen card is remarkably easy.
+When it comes to choosing a credit card for your online shopping, you will find that Mastercard and Visa both offer some decent precautionary measures to prevent suspicious purchases.

 And, as I mentioned, these card numbers can be sold online.
 Rescator is one of many sites that sell this information—most of these sites are on the dark web, where all sorts of identifying information can be bought, but some are easy to get to from any browser.
 By staying hidden, using servers based in other countries, and making it difficult for law enforcement to look for patterns in stolen cards, these sites stay untouchable.